MicrosoftDocs/quantum-docs-pr/articles/quantum-RelNotes.md

 # Microsoft Quantum Development Kit Preview Release Notes

+# Version 0.2.1802.2202

+*Release date: February 26, 2018*

+TODO: add release notes

+### Project Migration

+Projects created using previous versions of Quantum Development Kit will still work, as long as you don't update the NuGet packages used in them.
+To migrate existing code to the new version, perform the following steps:
+1. Create a new .NET Core project using the right type of Q# project template (Application, Library or Test Project).
+2. Copy existing .qs and .cs/.fs files from the old project to the new project (using Add > Existing Item).
+Do not copy the AssemblyInfo.cs file.
+3. Build and run the new project.

 # Version 0.1.1801.1707

+*Release date: January 18, 2018*

 This release fixes some issues reported by the community.
 Namely:

 - The simulator now works with early non-AVX-enabled CPUs.
-- Regional decimal settings will not causes the Q# parser to fail.
+- Regional decimal settings will not cause the Q# parser to fail.
-- Changed the `SignD` primitive operation to return `Int` rather than `Double`
+- `SignD` primitive operation now returns `Int` rather than `Double`.

 # Version 0.1.1712.901

+*Release date: December 11, 2017*

 ## Known Issues